codenvibes/CS/01 CORE CONCEPTS/NETWORKING FUNDAMENTALS/THM - WHAT IS NETWORKING.md

 - A city's public transportation system
 - Infrastructure such as the national power grid for electricity
-- Meeting and greeting your neighbours
+- Meeting and greeting your neighbors
 - Postal systems for sending letters and parcels

 But more specifically, in computing, networking is the same idea, just dispersed to technological devices.
 Take your phone as an example; the reason that you have it is to access things.
 We'll cover how these devices communicate with each other and the rules that follow.